 Upon completion of this offering, we will have outstanding 81,570,961 shares of common stock, based upon shares outstanding as of July 1, 2002.
-All of these shares are freely tradeable, except for approximately 54 million shares and vested options held by the selling stockholders and our executive officers and directors, which will be subject to lock-up restrictions as described below.
+All of these shares are freely tradeable, except for approximately 53 million shares and vested options held by the selling stockholders and our executive officers and directors, which will be subject to lock-up restrictions as described below.
 These shares will become eligible for sale in the public market as follows:

-Number of Shares Date Approximately 17 million 90 days after the date of this prospectus pursuant to a lock-up agreement between the underwriters and our officers, directors and original shareholders who are not selling in this offering Approximately 4 million 180 days after the date of this prospectus pursuant to a lock-up agreement among the underwriters, us and R. Craig Bryson, one of our selling stockholders.
-Approximately 33 million 2 years after the date of this prospectus pursuant to a lock-up agreement among the underwriters, us and the selling stockholders, which restrictions may be waived only with the consent of the majority of our independent directors
+Number of Shares Date

+Approximately 17 million 90 days after the date of this prospectus pursuant to a lock-up agreement between the underwriters and our officers, directors and original shareholders who are not selling in this offering Approximately 36 million 2 years after the date of this prospectus pursuant to a lock-up agreement among the underwriters, us and the selling stockholders, which restrictions may be waived only with the consent of the majority of our independent directors

 The above table reflects the lock-up arrangements with the underwriters pursuant to which we and our executive officers, directors and those original shareholders who are not selling in this offering have agreed that we will not sell or otherwise dispose of any shares of Class A common stock, or securities convertible into or exchangeable for our Class A common stock, without the prior written consent of the underwriters for a period of 90 days after the date of this prospectus.
-In addition, the table reflects the lock-up arrangements among the selling stockholders, which is a charitable organization) will not sell or otherwise dispose of any shares of Class A common stock, or securities convertible into or exchangeable for our Class A common stock, without the prior written consent of the underwriters and the majority of our independent directors for a period of two years after the date of this prospectus, except with respect to the shares beneficially owned by R. Craig Bryson whose lock-up agreement is for a period of 180 days.
+In addition, the table reflects the lock-up arrangements among the selling stockholders, the underwriters and us, providing that the company's original shareholders who are selling in this offering (constituting all but one of the selling stockholders, which is a charitable organization) will not sell or otherwise dispose of any shares of Class A common stock, or securities convertible into or exchangeable for our Class A common stock, without the prior written consent of the underwriters and the majority of our independent directors for a period of two years after the date of this prospectus.
 This agreement is subject to the following exceptions, none of which could result in selling stockholders receiving cash proceeds from the disposition of their shares within the two-year period:

-- l charitable donations in the second year of up to 500,000 shares in the aggregate by the selling stockholders to a charitable organization; - l transfers of common stock to selling stockholders from fixed charitable remainder trusts established by the selling stockholder; - 1 transfers of common stock to immediate family members or related persons or estate planning entities who agree to be bound by the terms of this two-year lock-up agreement; - 1 sales of shares of which the selling stockholder is deemed to have beneficial ownership but whose interest presents no opportunity to profit from the shares being sold; and - 1 transfers of shares by lenders under an existing pledge of shares as security for a loan of approximately \$20 million to Nedra D. Roney in the case of a default under the loan or in connection with a refinancing thereof.
+- l charitable donations in the second year of up to 500,000 shares in the aggregate by the selling stockholders to a charitable organization; - 1 transfers of common stock to selling stockholders from fixed charitable remainder trusts established by the selling stockholder; - 1 transfers of common stock to immediate family members or related persons or estate planning entities who agree to be bound by the terms of this two-year lock-up agreement; - 1 sales of shares of which the selling stockholder is deemed to have beneficial ownership but whose interest presents no opportunity to profit from the shares being sold; and - 1 transfers of shares by lenders under an existing pledge of shares as security for a loan of approximately \$20 million to Nedra D. Roney in the case of a default under the loan or in connection with a refinancing thereof.